The Title I Program includes measures designed to increase parental involvement in the education of Title I students.

 Each Title I school also had a written parent involvement policy on file which is jointly developed with the parents of participating children and agreed upon by the parents of that school.

-McDowell County Schools Office of Title I established a Parent Advisory Council (PAC) with parents that represent each Title I School.
-The PAC meets regularly to gather input and feedback concerning the schools and the program.
-Trainings of different topics are also provided to the PAC members.
+McDowell County Schools Office of Title I established a Family Advisory Council (FAC) with parents that represent each Title I School.
+The FAC meets regularly to gather input and feedback concerning the schools and the program.
+Trainings of different topics are also provided to the FAC members.

 The Title I LEA prepares and distributes monthly newsletters for parents.